-Recently, I was talking to some brothers about Calvinism.
-It seemed like it was likely their first meaningful exposure to it.
+Recently, I was talking to some brothers in Christ about Calvinism.
 Through our conversations it was clear that their primary rejection of Calvinism as they know it was due to the concept of what we Calvinists call God’s decree.
-In other words, they had some basic understanding of how, in Calvinism, God has decided what happens in history, and given all the evil suffering, that does not sit well with them.
+In other words, they had some basic understanding of how, in Calvinism, God has decided what happens in history, and given all the evil and suffering which takes place, that understandably does not sit well with them.

 Calvinism as a Worldview

 Perhaps the reason that the eternal decree of God is left out of TULIP is because the decree of God certainly transcends soteriology (the study of salvation), which is what the TULIP acronym seeks to address.
 TULIP is about salvation, and the decree of God involves much more than just salvation.
 For that reason, God’s sovereign decree is appropriately excluded.

 Although God’s sovereign decree (to be defined soon) is not in the same category as TULIP, it is organically and inseparably related, which is why it is next to impossible to discuss Calvinism without talking about the decree of God.